SethAngell/MarkdownExploder/app/content/proposal.md

 **Features:**

--   A plug and play unity packages that attaches to a camera in scene and instantiates a game object which will provide a listener hook to be alerted if any new messages come through.
+-   A turnkey unity package that attaches to a camera in scene and instantiates a game object which will provide a listener hook to be alerted if any new messages come through.